intel/pepc/docs/pepc-pstates.rst

 **--epp**
    Retrieve EPP (Energy Performance Preference) using 'sysfs' (preferred) or 'msr' mechanisms.
-EPP is a hint to the CPU on energy efficiency vs performance.
-The value ranges from 0-255 (maximum energy efficiency to maximum performance) or can be a policy name (supported by 'sysfs' only).
+EPP is a hint to the CPU on energy efficiency versus performance.
+On Intel CPUs, both 'msr' and 'sysfs' mechanisms are supported with values ranging from 0-255 (maximum energy efficiency to maximum performance) or policy names ('sysfs' mechanism only).
+On AMD CPUs, only 'sysfs' is supported with policy names only.
 The 'sysfs' mechanism reads '/sys/devices/system/cpu/cpufreq/policy<NUMBER>/energy_performance_preference', while the 'msr' mechanism reads MSR_HWP_REQUEST (0x774), bits 31:24.